 But He said in Psalm 91:15 that He wants to honor me, so I asked Him to go ahead and do it.
 And the weirdest, freakiest things started happening: God began to honor me.

 And you know how I reacted?

-A few days ago, I tried to honor someone I know.
+A bit later, I tried to honor someone I know.
 I was absolutely sure that this person was the one I should bless.
 I had prayed about it, dreamed about it (actual dreams at night), and had the go-ahead from my leader.

 So I talked to the person.
 And you know what?
 The person wouldn’t receive the honor.

 Then I finally understood what I had been doing to the Holy Spirit.

 Out of ignorance and not knowing how to handle it when God honored me, I threw that honor away.
 Think of it this way:

 When the prodigal son came back to his father, his father put his own best robe on the son.
 What an honor that was!
 It was the equivalent of a royal robe; the garb only worn by the head of the household.
 It screamed to everyone else how valued, treasured, and precious this son was.